Inspiration What Does the Color Yellow Mean Within Art

-Impressionists played with bright colours to show shadow, value, and imagery instead of focusing on details.
-Synthetic pigments for artists’ paints also grew in options, providing Impressionists with vibrant colours other artists have never used before.
+Impressionists played with bright colors to show shadow, value, and imagery instead of focusing on details.
+Synthetic pigments for artists’ paints also grew in options, providing Impressionists with vibrant colors other artists have never used before.

 Water Lilies in Giverny, Claude Monet.
 Oil on canvas, 1917

-What does the colour yellow mean in architecture?
-Quite surprisingly, the yellow colour palette plays a big role in its history and advancement.
+What does the color yellow mean in architecture?
+Quite surprisingly, the yellow color palette plays a big role in its history and advancement.